Tiered Model of Education FAQ

 When can my program apply for recognition in ABAI's Tiered Model?

-Programs may apply for recognition via the Tiered Model of Education now.
+Programs may apply for recognition via the Tiered Model of Education now if they believe they meet the standards - though the first step begins with an eligibility request (see the "apply" page for instructions).
 Seeking recognition is voluntary, as it is with accreditation and VCS status.
 We hope programs find value in improving upon their current operations and see the model as a road map for obtaining the highest level of recognition in the training of behavior analysts at the local, regional, and global levels.

 Currently, nothing.
-Programs may maintain their VCS status.
-It is important to note that the VCS is mostly limited to BACB coursework requirements only.
+Most programs may maintain their VCS status through December 31, 2025.
+Effective January 1, 2026, the VCS system will no longer exist, though programs can still offer behavior analytic coursework for students seeking BACB certification via Pathway 2 (through December 31, 2031).
+It is important to note that the VCS is limited to BACB coursework requirements for Pathway 2 eligibility.
 VCSs do not require a full review of the program and therefore are not assessed for quality.
-ABAI encourages all programs, especially those with graduates who will no longer be eligible for BACB certification (as of 2023), to look towards full program evaluation and quality review via the Tiered Model to strengthen the local and regional training of behavior analysts.
+ABAI encourages all programs, especially those with graduates who will no longer be eligible for BACB certification (e.g., those operating outside of the BACB's authorized countries as of 2023), to look towards full program evaluation and quality review via the Tiered Model to strengthen the local and regional training of behavior analysts.

 How does the Tiered Model of Education differ from my current VCS?

-The Tiered Model is a comprehensive evaluation of your program whereas the BACB VCS reviews only your coursework hours and faculty.
-In verifying course sequences (VCSs) for BACB coursework eligibility, ABAI reviews only coursework content hours and faculty qualifications.
+The Tiered Model is a comprehensive evaluation of the entire training program whereas the BACB VCS is an administrative review of coursework hours and faculty.
+In verifying course sequences (VCSs) for BACB coursework eligibility, ABAI reviews only coursework content hours reported in the syllabi and faculty qualifications.
 In contrast, the Tiered Model provides additional and different standards for the entire program as a comprehensive evaluation.
 Table 1 demonstrates the main differences between the current BACB VCS and the Tiered Model standards.

 Summary of Tiered Model and BACB VCS Standards